Main Definition

-Network-Attached Storage (NAS) is a storage appliance that connects to a local network and serves files to authorized users and applications.
-Where direct-attached storage is physically tethered to a single machine, NAS uses standard network protocols like NFS (common in Linux/Unix environments) and SMB/CIFS (common in Windows) so that many clients can reach the same files at once.
+Network-Attached Storage (NAS) is a dedicated file storage system connected to a network, allowing multiple users and applications to access shared data through standard file protocols like NFS and SMB.
+Where direct-attached storage is physically tethered to a single machine, NAS uses network protocols NFS (common in Linux/Unix environments) and SMB/CIFS (common in Windows) so that many clients can reach the same files at once.
+Most NAS systems include multiple drives arranged for redundancy, so data stays available even when a disk fails.

 Related Links